michodgs25/1-health/README.md

 The user can clone or download the project files via green button by the same name.
 The user will need to have github and gitpod to deploy the site.

+## issues and bugs-

+One formatting error on line 177: "lacks section heading".

 ## Acknowledgements-

 I'd like to acknowldge code institute love running walk through project and code institute whiskey mini walk through exercises.